Spatial transcriptomics: ProximID

 ProximID is a methodology based on iterative micro digestion of extracted tissue to single cells.
 Initial mild digestion steps preserve small interacting structures that are recorded prior to continued digestion.
 The single cells are then separated from each structure and undergo sc-RNAseq and clustered using t-distributed stochastic neighbour embedding.
 The clustered cells can be mapped to physical interactions based on the interacting structures prior to the micro digestions.
 While the throughput of this technique is relatively low it provides information on physical interaction between cells to the dataset.

 Fluorescent in situ hybridization

-NanoString CosMx
+CosMx

-CosMx Spatial Molecular Imager is the first high-plex in situ analysis platform to provide spatial multiomics with formalin-fixed paraffin-embedded (FFPE) and fresh frozen (FF) tissue samples at cellular and subcellular resolution.
-It enables rapid quantification and visualization of up to 1,000 RNA and 64 validated protein analytes and is the flexible, spatial single-cell imaging platform for cell atlasing, tissue phenotyping, cell-cell interactions, cellular processes, and biomarker discovery.
+The CosMx Spatial Molecular Imager (NanoString Technologies) is the first high-plex in situ analysis platform to provide spatial multiomics with formalin-fixed paraffin-embedded (FFPE) and fresh frozen (FF) tissue samples at cellular and subcellular resolution.
+It enables rapid quantification and visualization of up to the whole transcriptome and 64 validated protein analytes and is the flexible, spatial single-cell imaging platform for cell atlasing, tissue phenotyping, cell-cell interactions, cellular processes, and biomarker discovery.